NomburgLab/SAT2/README.md

 ## Plotting-focused
 `sat.py plot_pae` - Plots the colabfold PAE scores json file.

+## Manipulation of tabular files
+`sat.py tab_add_taxonomy` - If there is a column in a file with taxonomy IDs, this script looks up the lineage and adds the lineage to each line as a column.

 # SAT struc_get_domains
 Extract separate domain structures from a predicted structure.